JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 * Obtain an optimal subset of observations by conducting data quality assessment and applying preprocessing operations to improve generalization and reduce sensitivity to variations most suitable for the downstream analysis

-* Develop multiple convolutional neural network models with remedial measures applied to prevent overfitting and improve the stability of the training process
+* Develop multiple convolutional neural network models with regularization measures applied to prevent overfitting and improve the stability of the training process

 * Select the final classification model among candidates based on robust performance estimates